digital-asset/daml/daml-lf/spec/transaction.rst

 *since version 8*

 New optional field `contract_key` is now set when the exercised contract has a contract key defined.

-A backwards incompatible change was introduced on 2020-01-13: the key may not contain contract IDs anymore.
-Transactions with such keys cannot be deserialized any more.
+The key may not contain contract IDs.

 *since version 9*